 A list of homework problems will be given every week.
-They will be posted on your Homework Channel of our team.
-Homeworks will be due on Mondays in class.
+They will be posted on the Assignments Module in CANVAS.
+Homeworks will be submitted online due on Wednesdays.
 Late homework is not permitted, unless there is a valid excuse (see the Excused Absence Policy above).
 Expect to spend approximately three hours working on homework outside of class for every hour spent in class.
 If you have any issues with the way the homework problems are graded, please contact me.
 Your turned-in homework grade will be based on the following guidelines:

 - Homework will not be accepted by email.
-There is no exception to this rule, unless we return to online teaching. - Write legibly and neatly.
+There is no exception to this rule. - Write legibly and neatly.
 If possible, choose to type your solutions in word or latex.
-Provide space for the grader to make comments. - Homework should be written on standard-sized paper $(8.5" \times 11")$ .
-The papers can be either college-ruled, or plain white. - Solutions to homework problems should be written in sequential order. - You may discuss the problems with other classmates as you figure out how to do the problem or establish its truth, but the write-up should be done by you alone and in your own words. - Homework should be stapled with the pages and homework problems in the right order, and be submitted in person every Monday before the lecture starts. - Homework is due every Monday, at 10:59am, before the lecture starts. - Your lowest two homework grades throughout the term will be dropped at the end.
+Provide space for the grader to make comments. - Homework should be written on standard-sized paper $(8.5" \times 11")$.
+The papers can be either college-ruled, or plain white. - Solutions to homework problems should be written in sequential order. - You may discuss the problems with other classmates as you figure out how to do the problem or establish its truth, but the write-up should be done by you alone and in your own words. - Homework should be scanned in one single pdf file with the pages and homework problems in the right order, and be submitted online by the deadline. - Homework is due every Wednesday, at 11:59pm. - Your lowest two homework grades throughout the term will be dropped at the end.

-CLASS PARTICIPATION/ATTENDANCE POPPERS
+CLASS PARTICIPATION/ENGAGEMENT QUIZZES

 Class participation is very important for being successful in this course.
 It is strongly recommended to attend every lecture session and pay attention and be engaged in the lectures.
-Once a week, you will be given an unannounced popper quiz, which will have one or two short questions related to what we have done so far.
-Questions on exams will be similar to the examples from lectures presented in class, assigned homework problems and popper questions.
+Once a week, you will be given an unannounced quiz, which will have a couple questions related to what we have done so far.
+Questions on exams will be similar to the examples from lectures presented in class, assigned homework problems and quiz questions.
 Make sure you do understand everything we do properly.